CoderDojoTC/chatgpt-for-teachers/docs/demos/p5/index.md

 # Processing Examples

+All of these examples were inspired by the wonderful Val Lockhart and Troy Peterson.
+They were the first to get the idea to generate Processing code from ChagGPT.

+## Prompting Tips

+There really is not a log of current high-quality p5.js code available.
+So ChatGPT really has to guess based on prior versions of Processing.
+Here are some of my tips.

-## Sliders
+### Sliders

-Sliders are the input range controls that allow users to change a value.
+Sliders are the input range controls that allow users to change a value of a simulation.
+To get the sliders to work you need to give ChatGPT some sample code like the code below.

 1. A single slider on a 400x400 canvas with label and text value.
 This demo controls the radius of a circle.<br/>
 [Single Slider Radius](./slider.html)

-1. Two sliders on a 400x400 canvas that control width and height of a rectangle.
+1. Two sliders on a 400x400 canvas that control the width and height of a rectangle.
 <br/>
 [Two Sliders Controlling a Rectangle](./sliders.html)

-## Sketch Container Placement
+### Sketch Container Placement

+ChatGPT is not really good at placing graphic components on the screen and placing the canvas so it renders well within an HTML file.

 In the ```setup()``` function we can use the ```canvas.parent()``` method to indicate the ID of the enclosing HTML div id.